greychan1971/InnerDuel/README.md

 * **Desktop**: A cinematic Hero Image visualizing the council in session.
 * **Mobile**: An accessible, detailed card-list for each council member.

-© 2026 InnerDuel Project.
-All rights reserved.
+© 2026 Grey Chan's Lab.
+All Rights Reserved.
+Unauthorized reproduction or misappropriation is strictly prohibited.